 The default configuration for Apache will allow your server to host a single website.
 If you plan on hosting multiple domains on your server, you will need to configure virtual hosts on your Apache web server.

 When using the Apache web server, you can use virtual hosts (similar to server blocks in Nginx) to encapsulate configuration details and host more than one domain from a single server.
-In this step, you will set up a domain called
+In this step, you will set up a domain that is referred to as

 Apache on CentOS 7 has one server block enabled by default that is configured to serve documents from the